 than the more expensive countries in Scandinavia for example.

-Prague is a cheap compared to many cities in the U.S.
+Even Prague is still relatively cheap compared to many cities in the U.S., though prices are rising.

 High Season When and Where Possible

 are not surprisingly the most expensive ones.
 London, Paris, Rome,